hzFishy/UnrealNotes/content/Unreal Engine/Networking/Core/Channel.md

 - A Unique Actor Channel will exist for every Actor replicated from the server to the client.

 # Actor Channel
+A channel for exchanging actor and its subobject's properties and RPCs.
+A Actor Channel manages the creation and lifetime of a replicated actor.
+Actual replication of properties and RPCs actually happens in `FObjectReplicator` now (see `DataReplication.h`).

+There is an example of an Actor Channel bunch at the class declaration.

+An actor channel has a `FObjectReplicator` called `ActorReplicator`.
+A `FObjectReplicator` "Represents an object that is currently being replicated or handling RPCs.".